London Fashion Week FAQs

 When is London Fashion Week?

-The spring/summer collections are shown in September each year (the next one runs September 13-17 2013), while autumn/winter collections are presented every February.
+The spring/summer collections are shown in September each year, while autumn/winter collections are presented every February (the next one runs February 14-18 2014).

 Where is London Fashion Week?